 The Gibbes Museum of Art is an excellent place to learn about the history and culture of Charleston through artistic expression.
 The ground floor is free and open to the public and their resident artist studios, and the upper floors require a ticket.

 We visited the South Carolina Aquarium which exclusively houses sea creatures that can’t survive in the wild, and their Sea Turtle Care Clinic.
 They treat, rehabilitate, and release hundreds of wild sea turtles each year.
-This was not only the most beautiful, clean, and happiest looking aquarium I’ve ever been to, but it was also the most ethical, and all ticket profits go to help their rehabilitation efforts.
+This was not only the most beautiful, clean, and happiest-looking aquarium I’ve ever been to.
+It was also the most ethical, and all ticket profits went to help their rehabilitation efforts.

 Walking downtown along King Street is another fun activity and a wonderful way to get acquainted with the city.
 This is the oldest and most architecturally diverse street in town, so if you’re a fan of historic buildings, graveyards, gardens, and courtyards, and excellent shopping, you’ll love walking along King Street and exploring its gorgeous side streets.

 Speaking of walking around town, we spent one afternoon just walking around town, admiring the gorgeous houses and their incredible flower boxes.
 You may remember me mentioning in my Venice & Rome travel guides that I love seeing unique and inspiring combinations of doors, gardens, flower boxes, and cool house number signs, and Charleston is one of the best places in the world to see these.
 Each house is uniquely gorgeous and well worth seeing for other fans of home and garden design.